Information Description, Storage and Retrieval

 - Information description: semantic web languages; RDF, RDF-Schema, OWL; ontologies for data in a domain.

-Christopher D. Manning, Prabhakar Raghavan, Hinrich Schutze; Introduction to information retrieval
+Christopher D. Manning, Prabhakar Raghavan, Hinrich Schütze; Introduction to Information Retrieval, Cambridge University Press, 2008.
+ISBN: 0521865719

 Teaching methods and learning activities